crosslandwa/wac.scheduling/README.md

 sequence.reset(); // clears all events and loop length

-sequence.toJSON(); // returns a JSON representation of the sequence (that can be JSON stringified for storage) sequence.load(json); // stops the sequence (if running) and loads new events/loops specified in json

 sequence.scale(scaleFactor); // makes the events in the sequence and its loop length (if looping) longer/shorter

 sequence.currentPositionMs(); // returns current position within loop in ms